DeniRibicic/bioinformatics/README.md

 # bioinformatics
-Bash scripts for internal use
+Bash and R scripts for internal use